iBrokeTheCode/django-rest-framework/notes/lesson-07.md

 **Step 7: Test the New Endpoint.**

 Accessing the `/user-orders/` endpoint will now return only the orders associated with the currently logged-in user (authenticated through the Django admin session).
-The lesson demonstrates that logging in as "John do" shows only John's orders, and logging in as "admin" shows only admin's orders.
+The lesson demonstrates that logging in as "John Doe" shows only John's orders, and logging in as "admin" shows only admin's orders.

 **Step 8: Note on Authentication and Permissions.**